Where to Invest Your Marketing Dollars to Grow Your Business

 There are many reasons why you need marketing.
 Marketing helps you reach new people, stay top of mind with current customers, and build your brand name in the marketplace.
 By being proactive about marketing your products or services, you can control your message and target specific audiences that are more likely to buy your offering.

-In 2018, Deloitte conducted an analysis of Small Business in the U.S. using digital tools, such as online marketing methods, to access new markets and target new customers.
-The report, Connected Small Businesses in the United States, found that the more advanced small businesses using these methods:
+In 2018, Deloitte conducted an analysis of small businesses in the U.S. using digital and online tools, such as online marketing methods, to access new markets and connect with new customers.
+The report, Connecting Small Businesses in the United States, found that the more advanced small businesses using these methods:

 - Earned 2x as much revenue per employee